gofynd/fdk-client-javascript/documentation/platform/COMPANYPROFILE.md

 | body | [CreateUpdateBrandRequestSerializer](#CreateUpdateBrandRequestSerializer) | yes | Request body |

-This API allows to create a brand associated to a company.
+Allows to create a brand associated to a company.

 *Returned Response:*